swch/slate/source/index.html.md

 In the example header at right sent to '/cardsavr_cards', the second page of 25 results would be returned, sorted in descending order by PAR.

 ### Parameters
 The paging header takes a JSON stringified object with the following properties.
 If a paging header is not included, the page of results will use the default values.
+Results are returned as an array.

 Property name | Type | Description | Default value
 ------------- | -----| ----------- | -------------